PhyloGrok/OmicsVMconfigure/README.md

 5. Install igv-reports. (pending)

 ## Steps
-Installations can run from the /home/exouser/ directory of the Jetstream2 VM.
-Multiple users are not supported for simplicity.<br>
+Installations can run from the /home/exouser/ directory of the Jetstream2 VM.<br>

 1. Update system, (re)install curl (if required).
 2. Install Anaconda version- Anaconda3-2023.03-1-Linux-x86_64.sh